 But here is the thing, when you try and find examples of people who successfully use first principles thinking, it’s hard.
 Yes, we know about Elon of course.
 A Google search reveals a lengthy list of articles, of which, I’m sure this will become one.

 But where else are there examples?

 I found several involving Nick Kokonas, the CEO of Tock, and the co-owner of Alinea, Next, The Aviary and others including:

 - Food costs money

-I’m going to reference the first two below, but this link to Nick’s article explains the book deal he crafted for himself.
+I’m going to reference the first two below and leave you with Nick’s article which explains the book deal he crafted for himself.